-- It is performed in front of an audience of no more than 500 people; and - A person concerned in the organisation or management of the music entertainment has obtained the prior written consent of the local authority, health care provider or school proprietor (as appropriate) for that entertainment to take place.
+- It is performed in front of an audience of no more than 500 people; and - A person concerned in the organisation or management of the music entertainment has obtained the prior written consent15 of the local authority, health care provider or school proprietor (as appropriate) for that entertainment to take place.
 It is for these "trusted providers" to determine whether, or not, they wish to make their premises available for music entertainment by a

-This requirement is designed to ensure that those Page 15 ave considered and approved the effect of the event on other users of their premises and the wider community.
+Page 15 This requirement is designed to ensure that those Page 15 personaidle for the premises hosting the entertainment of the users of their premises and the wider community.